basbaer/AndroidStudioTemplates/RecyclerView/readme.txt

-1. Create a Constraint Layout in den Activities xml-file Important
+1. Create a Recycler-View in den Activities xml-file Important
 Set layout_width and layout_height not do defined values
 	->  build constraints and set: